 - Two forms of identification for VSU student I. D. card (one must be a government issued photo)

 - Vehicle Registration Information for VSU parking decal

 - Umbrella (in case of rain)

-- Optional: any forms that need to be turned in for Admissions or Financial Aid departments
+- Optional: any forms that need to be submitted to the Admissions or Financial Aid departments